-30CSR3 AMENDED CONTINUING EDUCATION REQUIREMENTS
+30CSR3 LEGISLATIVE RULE CONTINUING EDUCATION REQUIREMENTS

-§30-34-1 General
+'30-3-1.
+General.

-- 1.1 Scope This legislative rule delineates the requirements for continuing education and prescribes methods and standards for the accreditation of continuing education courses.
+- 1.1.
+Scope. -- This legislative rule delineates the requirements for continuing education and prescribes methods and standards for the accreditation of continuing education courses.

-- 1.2 Authority: WV Code §30-34-5
+- 1.2.
+Authority. -- W. Va.
+Code '30-34-5.

-- 1.3 Filing Date: April 6, 2000
+- 1.3.
+Filing Date. -- April 6, 2000.

-- 1.4 Effective Date: April 21, 2000
+- 1.4.
+Effective Date. -- April 20, 2000.

-§30-3-2 Definitions
+'30-3-2.
+Definitions.

-- 2.1 "Academic Course" offered by an accredited post-secondary institution means a respiratory care course, or a course which may be applicable to the practice of respiratory care and appropriate for the respiratory care provider employed in the areas of clinical practice, health care administration, respiratory care or health care education, or clinical research. - 2.2 "American Association for Respiratory Care for Continuing Respiratory Care Education Approval" means any program, which has received recognition by the American Association of Respiratory Care. - 2.3 "Continuing Education Unit" means fifty (50) contact minutes of participating in an approved continuing education program. - 2.4 "Program" means an organized learning experience planned and evaluated to meet behavioral objectives; programs may be presented in one session or in a series. - 2.5 "Provider" means an organization approved by the Board for offering continuing education programs. - 2.6 "Relevant" means having content applicable to the practice of respiratory care as defined by the Board. - 2.7 "Successful completion" means that the respiratory care licensee has satisfactorily met the specific requirements of the offering and that the respiratory care licensee has earned the continuing education units.
+- 2.1.
+An Academic Course@ offered by an accredited post-secondary institution means a respiratory care course, or a course which may be applicable to the practice of respiratory care and appropriate for the respiratory care provider employed in the areas of clinical practice, health care administration, respiratory care or health care education, or clinical research. - 2.2.
+American Association for Respiratory Care for Continuing Respiratory Care Education Approval@ means any program, which has received recognition by the American Association of Respiratory Care. - 2.3.
+A Continuing Education Unit@ means fifty (50) contact minutes of participating in an approved continuing education program. - 2.4.
+A Program means an organized learning experience planned and evaluated to meet behavioral objectives; programs may be presented in one session or in a series. - 2.5.
+A Provider means an organization approved by the Board for offering continuing education programs. - 2.6.
+Revelant means having content applicable to the practice of respiratory care as defined by the Board. - 2.7.
+Successful completion@ means that the respiratory care licensee has satisfactorily met the specific requirements of the offering and that the respiratory care licensee has earned the continuing education units.
 The Board shall not grant continuing education units for repeated instruction of the same course.

-§30-34-3 Accrual of Continuing Education Units Mandatory: Computation of Accrual.
+'30-3-3.
+Accrual of Continuing Education Units Mandatory: Computation of Accrual.

-- 3.1 A licensee shall accrue a minimum of twenty (20) continuing education units every two (2) years. - 3.2 The current accrual period of January 1, 1999 through December 31, 2000 is revised to January 1, 1999 through September 30, 2000.
+- 3.1.
+A licensee shall accrue a minimum of twenty (20) continuing education units every two (2) years. - 3.2.
+The current accrual period of January 1, 1999 through December 31, 2000 is revised to January 1, 1999 through September 30, 2000.
 Licensees shall report their continuing education to the Board office between October 1st and December 31st following the accrual period.
-The continuing education units required for this revised accrual period of January 1, 1999 to October 1, 2000 are prorated to fifteen (15) units.
+The continuing education units required for this revised accrual period of January 1, 1999 to October 1, 2000 are prorated to fifteen (15)

+units.
 Each licensee shall report twenty (20)continuing education units for each subsequent two-year accrual period.
-The new deadline will be December 31st. - 3.3 Beginning October 1, 1999 the accrual period is October 1, of one even year through September 30, of the following calendar year. - 3.4 All continuing education units shall be relevant to the field of respiratory care. - 3.5 The license of a licensee who fails to meet the continuing education requirements lapses.
+The new deadline will be December 31st.

+- 3.3.
+Beginning October 1, 1999, the accrual period is October 1, of one year through September 30, of the following calendar year. - 3.4.
+All continuing education units shall be relevant to the field of respiratory care. - 3.5.
+The license of a licensee who fails to meet the continuing education requirements lapses.
 The Board shall notify the licensee, in writing, that his or_her continuing education requirements are not in compliance and his or her_license has lapsed within twenty (20) working days of receipt of Continuing Education Unit reporting forms.
-If the Board fails to notify the licensee of non-compliance within this time period, the requested continued education units shall be considered approved by the Board. - 3.6 Continuing education units shall be prorated for new licensees.
+If the Board fails to notify the licensee of non-compliance within this time period, the requested continued education units shall be considered approved by the Board. - 3.6.
+Continuing education units shall be prorated for new licensees.

-§30-3-4 Methods of Acquiring Continuing Education Units
+'30-3-4.
+Methods of Acquiring Continuing Education Units.